 Here are some options if you want to place your own requests:

-Search the Capital District Library Council (CDLC) Regional Union Catalog (CaDiLaC) to see the holdings of academic, public, school and special libraries in the Capital region.
+Search the Capital District Library Council (CDLC) Regional Union Catalog (CaDiLaC) to see the holdings of academic essays, public, school and special libraries in the Capital region.
 More information on can be found on the CDLC Interlibrary Loan page.